MK-Sindhu/dl_assignment_ed24s401/README.md

 - `assign_1_final.ipynb` is the final code for all questions except passing command line arguments
 - `final(argparse).ipynb` is the ipynb file for passing command line argument
 - `train.py` is a python script in the root directory of your GitHub repository that accepts the following command line arguments with the specified values
 - `config.yaml` contains the run configurations for passing commandline arguments where you can set specific values for different parameters
+- `tentative code` folder contains all the tentative codes, runs used for the assignment

 ### run configurations :